tommichael88/booktomnyc/ServiceAgreement.md

 - **8-3**: Significant hardware failures or issues beyond the initial service scope.
 - **8-4**: In cases where additional costs arise, the Service Provider will provide a detailed estimate.
 Any additional labor costs will be discussed and agreed upon with the Client before proceeding.

-Clients should report any issues to the Service Provider in writing [see Service Provider contact details as listed in the Agreement] within the guarantee period, providing relevant details and evidence of the issue.
+Clients should report any issues to the Service Provider in writing (see Service Provider contact details as listed at the top of this Service Agreement) within the guarantee period, providing relevant details and evidence of the issue.

 ## 9. Fees and Payment
 The Client agrees to compensate the Service Provider immediately upon satisfaction with the services rendered and upon receipt of an invoice, whether delivered via text, email, or in person.